jrmitch120/Legend/README.md

 Contributing
 ------------

-If you're interested in helping out, I'm always interested in pull requests ;)
+If you're interested in helping out, I'll always entertain pull requests ;)

 Try to stick to the coding style as closly as possible.